vpinball/vpinball/README_cmake.txt

   You may manually specify the target directory via "-DCMAKE_INSTALL_PREFIX" command line option.
 Example:
   cmake -G "Visual Studio 9 2008" -DCMAKE_INSTALL_PREFIX=c:\data c:\data\vpinball

+- There are various build configurations to choose from:
+  - Debug = Adds debugging information in the build.
+  - Release = Optimizations enabled.
+Corresponds to the "Release MinDependency Fast" config in the old project files.
+  - RelWithSSE = Corresponds to the "Release MinDependency Fast+SSE" config in the old project files.
+  - RelWithDebInfo = Adds debug info while keeping optimizations.
+  (You may add more configs or adapt the existing ones to your needs.
+Just search the CMakeLists.txt file for those strings.)